ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/health-tool.md

     Running executable
     ```

-8. Execute the command below to invoke the API to test it.
+8. Invoke the API to test it.

     ```
     $ curl --location --request GET 'http://localhost:9090/Patient/2121'